hmslima/sambahsacompletegrammar/sambahsa.md

-etc, because although we defend that use an auxiliary language as lingua franca would be much more efficient, I say that the true international language is the polyglotism, if you want to be something near to a true “citizen of the world” be a polyglot!
+etc, because although we defend that use an auxiliary language as lingua franca would be much more efficient, I say that the true international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!

 BUT WHY LEARN SAMBAHSA?
 -----------------------